The Precipice: Existential Risk and the Future of Humanity: Reception

-A review in the Evening Standard called The Precipice a "a startling and rigorous contribution".
+A review in the Evening Standard called The Precipice a "startling and rigorous contribution".
 In The Spectator, Tom Chivers called The Precipice "a powerful book, written with a philosopher's eye for counterarguments so that he can meet them in advance.
 And Ord's love for humanity and hope for its future is infectious, as is his horrified wonder at how close we have come to destroying it".

 Writing in The Sunday Times, journalist and author Bryan Appleyard expressed skepticism toward some of the moral philosophy in the book, stating "I doubt that it can redirect humanity away from its self-destructive ways", but ultimately praised the book, calling it "dense and often thrillingly written" and highlighting Ord's analysis of the science as "exemplary".
 Reviewer Steven Carroll in The Sydney Morning Herald called it authoritative and accessible.

 A review in The New Yorker published in April 2020 during the coronavirus pandemic noted that the book seemed "made for the present moment" and said "readers may find the sections that argue for why humanity deserves saving, and why we're equipped to face the challenges, even more arresting than the array of potential cataclysms".